TheEdoRan/next-safe-action/website/docs/safe-action-client/initialization-options.md

 ## `handleReturnedServerError?`

 You can provide this optional function to the safe action client.
 It is used to customize the server error returned to the client, if one occurs during action's server execution.
 This includes errors thrown by the action server code, and errors thrown by the middleware.
+You also have access to useful properties via the `utils` object, which is the second argument of the function.

 Here's a simple example, changing the default message for every error thrown on the server: